-1. The issue of the working methods of the Special Committee was addressed by several delegations during the general exchange of views held at the 300th and 301st meetings of the Special Committee, on 22 February, and was considered at the 3rd meeting of the Working Group of the Whole, on 25 February.

-2. During the general exchange of views, delegations stressed the importance of the functions of the Special Committee relating to the maintenance of international peace and security, the development of cooperation among States and the promotion of international law, as well as the role of the Special Committee in the clarification and interpretation of provisions of the Charter.
-A number of delegations also emphasized the key role of the Special Committee in assisting in the revitalization and strengthening of the Organization, and in the current reform process of the Organization, in accordance with General Assembly resolutions 3349 (XXIX) and 3499 (XXX).

-3. The Special Committee was urged to fully implement the decision on working methods adopted in 2006, as reflected in paragraph 3 (e) of General Assembly resolution 76/115.
+- 1. The issue of the working methods of the Special Committee was addressed by several delegations during the general exchange of views held at the 304th and 305th meetings of the Special Committee, on 21 February, and was considered at the 3rd meeting of the Working Group of the Whole, on 24 February. - 2.
+During the general exchange of views, delegations stressed the importance of the functions of the Special Committee relating to the maintenance of international peace and security, the development of cooperation among States and the promotion of international law, as well as the role of the Special Committee in the clarification and interpretation of provisions of the Charter.
+A number of delegations also emphasized the key role of the Special Committee in assisting in the revitalization and strengthening of the Organization, and in the current reform process of the Organization, in accordance with General Assembly resolutions 3349 (XXIX) and 3499 (XXXX). - 3.
+The Special Committee was urged to fully implement the decision on working methods adopted in 2006, as reflected in paragraph 3 (d) of General Assembly resolution 77/109.
 A number of delegations encouraged the Special Committee to examine the frequency and duration of its meetings and to seriously consider meeting every two years or shortening its sessions.
 It was also reiterated that the work of the Special Committee should be reviewed in order to ensure that it added value, that the overlap between organs considering the same or similar issues was minimized and that items that had been or were being considered elsewhere in the Organization were not duplicated by the Special Committee.
-Increased efforts to rationalize the work of the Special Committee to improve its efficiency and productivity, including by revisiting stagnating proposals, were encouraged.
-An additional view was that the

-Special Committee could play a greater role by improving the methods and efficiency of its work.
+Increased efforts to streamline and rationalize the work of the Special Committee to improve its efficiency and productivity, including by revisiting stagnating proposals, were encouraged.
+An additional view was that the Special Committee could play a greater role by improving the methods and efficiency of its work.

-4. A number of delegations reiterated that the full execution of the mandate of the Special Committee depended on the political will of States and on the full and effective implementation of the methods of work of the Special Committee.
+- 4. A number of delegations reiterated that the full execution of the mandate of the Special Committee depended on the political will of States and on the full and effective implementation of the methods of work of the Special Committee.
 The view was expressed that the working methods of the Special Committee should be guided by a pragmatic approach to the substance of its work.
 It was observed that the work of the Special Committee should be directed primarily at ensuring that the Organization lived up to the goals of the rule of law and justice.
-Opposition to the biennialization of the sessions of the Special Committee was expressed.

-5. During the general exchange of views and at the 3rd meeting of the Working Group, it was suggested that several items on the agenda could benefit from careful scrutiny and needed to be meaningfully debated and analysed by the Special Committee in an open and transparent manner.
-Delegations were thus encouraged to participate actively in the discussions on the existing items and new proposals before the Special Committee.

-6. Other delegations were of the view that several of the proposals before the Special Committee did not merit further consideration because the relationship between the principal organs of the United Nations was adequately defined in the Charter, or because they duplicated work undertaken elsewhere in the Organization.
-Some delegations also called for agenda items to be screened in terms of their relevance and the likelihood of achieving a consensus.
+Opposition to the biennialization of the sessions of the Special Committee was expressed. - 5.
+During the general exchange of views and at the 3rd meeting of the Working Group, it was suggested that several items on the agenda could benefit from careful scrutiny and needed to be meaningfully debated and analysed by the Special Committee in an open and transparent manner.
+Delegations were thus encouraged to participate actively in substantive and constructive discussions on the existing items and new proposals before the Special Committee. - 6.
+Other delegations were of the view that several of the proposals before the Special Committee did not merit further consideration either because the relationship between the principal organs of the United Nations was adequately defined in the Charter, or because they duplicated work undertaken elsewhere in the Organization, or because they had been discussed at length for several years without meaningful progress or prospects of reaching consensus.
+Some delegations also called for agenda items to be screened according to their relevance, aim and likelihood of achieving consensus, for the purpose of prioritization and a better use of resources.